Commentary by Regina Mysliwiec, NYU Medical Student

 Faculty peer reviewed

-With the increasing popularity of soy foods in the American diet, there has been considerable debate over the link between soy and the …
+With the increasing popularity of soy foods in the American diet, there has been considerable debate over the link between soy and …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.

-Commentary by Jillian Borman, …
+Commentary by Jillian …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.

-Commentary by Daniel Green …
+Commentary by Daniel …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.

-Commentary by Matt Stein …
+Commentary by Matt …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
-These posts focus on evidenced based answers to clinical questions related to patients seen by our …
+These posts focus on evidenced based answers to clinical questions related to patients seen by …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
-These posts focus on evidenced based answers to clinical questions related to patients seen by our …
+These posts focus on evidenced based answers to clinical questions related to patients seen by …